infinitered/reactotron/docs/plugin-docs/plugin-async-storage.md

 # AsyncStorage

-A plugin called `asyncStorage` is part of `reactotron-react-native` which allows you to track [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html) on React Native.
+The `asyncStorage` plugin is part of `reactotron-react-native` which allows you to track [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html) on React Native.

 ## Usage